 Is there a difference between weather and climate?
 Yes, weather changes from moment to moment and day to day, whereas climate is an average of weather patterns over a longer period of time, usually at least over a 30 year period.

 Is the hole in the ozone layer related to climate change?
-The ozone hole and climate change are two separate issues.
-The “ozone hole” refers to the destruction of a layer of ozone molecules found high in Earth’s atmosphere.
-When healthy, this ozone layer helps to shield Earth from the sun’s harmful ultraviolet rays.
+The ozone hole and climate change are largely two separate issues, although ozone is a GHG.
+The “ozone hole” refers to the destruction of a layer of ozone molecules found high in Earth’s atmosphere over Antarctica.
+The planet’s ozone layer, sitting at about 25 km in altitude, helps to shield Earth from the sun’s harmful ultraviolet rays.
 The ozone layer has become thinner because of chemicals called chlorofluorocarbons (CFC’s) that were once commonly used in products ranging from spray cans to foam furniture cushions.
 A thinner ozone layer allows more ultraviolet rays to reach Earth, increasing the risk to humans from skin cancer, cataracts, and other health impacts.
-This, however, has only minor effects on climate change.
 The ozone problem is well on its way to being fixed due to an international agreement banning the harmful substances, which proves that solutions to global issues can be agreed upon and acted on.

 Is it too late to do anything about climate change?
 It is not too late to have a significant impact on future climate change and its effects on us.
 With appropriate actions by governments, communities, individuals, and businesses, we can reduce the amount of greenhouse gas pollution we release and lower the risk of much greater warming and severe consequences.
 Many of the actions that we can take to address climate change will have other benefits, such as cleaner, healthier air.
 In addition, communities can take action to prepare for the changes we know are coming.